I can help you create your own residential proxy with multiple 4G USB modems. Essentially, it is going to be your own 4G proxy farm.

-- Each modem with its own settings and firmware.
+- Each modem will have its own settings and firmware.
 The modems are identified by their unique IMEI.

-- A map file in plain text format which you can edit.
+- There is a map file in plain text format which you can edit.
 It contains several lines, one line per modem.
 Each line has:

 - nickname (for easier referring to modems instead of IMEI)

 - Each modem can be restarted individually.
 At the moment it is done by inserting Cron Jobs or by API calls.

 - The complete script includes the following functions: